 Few football managers get to enjoy the feeling of winning just one trophy, let alone multiple titles, during their careers.

-However even the success of the likes of Pep Guardiola and Sir Alex Ferguson looks puny compared to the trophy haul of Football Manager fan Michał Leniec who now has the record for the Longest single game of Football Manager.
+However even the success of the likes of Pep Guardiola and Sir Alex Ferguson looks puny compared to the trophy haul of Football Manager fan Michał Leniec who now has the record for the Longest single game of Football Manager and a place in Guinness World Records: Gamer's Edition 2019.

 Playing his beloved 2016 edition of the game since it was released in November 2015, the Lech Poznań fan from Poland has played for 221 in-game years - and his character is now at the age of 258.